hasan-rakibul/hasan-rakibul.github.io/content/blogs/Pawsey-Setonix-for-deep-learning.md

 # Install new packages as usual.
 It will skip the packages exists from the loaded Pytorch container.
 ```

-- **The first two steps are important.** That is: everything should be done inside the Singularity shell.
+- **The first two steps are important.** That is: everything, **including the usage of virtual environment to run code**, should be done inside the Singularity shell.
 Otherwise, there's Python version mismatch between created venv and loaded pytorch, I couldnt figure out.
 - Details about the Singularity shell can be found [here](https://pawsey.atlassian.net/wiki/spaces/US/pages/51925448/OpenFOAM+Advance+use+of+containerised+modules+and+external+containers).

 # File system